bvm-org/bvm/docs/bvm.md

 There are also no explicit branching (in the sense of `jump`) opcodes.
 Opcodes such as `if`, `loop` etc are supported explicitly and take functions as arguments.

+## Burroughs Large Systems

+As mentioned previously, Burroughs Large Systems were computers with an architecture specifically designed for the execution of ALGOL
+60. They had a contiguous operand-and-control-flow stacks and a novel form of lexical addressing.
+This allowed expressions such as "the second item in the stack of my lexical grand-parent".

+When a function was invoked, as normal, the stack would record the previous stack frame marker along with the address of the next instruction once the callee has returned.
+The function to call would be indicated by a pointer which would be an offset within the stack-frame in which the function was declared.
+This allows the parent lexical scope to be established (i.e. the parent lexical scope is the scope in which the function is declared).
+From the stack frame marker of the parent lexical scope, you can find the function that led to that stack frame being created and thus the lexical scope of that function declaration, and so forth.
+In fact, these machines supported a hardware-based array of 32 elements which were explicitly set on function invocation and return to point to all the parent lexical scopes.
+Thus you could then very cheaply access your parent scopes: element 0 in this array would point to the scope of the root, 1 to its child, and so on up to the current lexical scope, *N*.

+Thus the Burroughs Large Systems support not only a stack which tracks the dynamic control flow, but also permits function declaration on the stack which can then be used to establish the lexical scopes of each function upon invocation.

+The Burroughs Large Systems were 51-bit architectures.
+Each value on the stack could be up to 48-bits, and had a 3-bit tag indicating the operand's type.
+Opcodes were then allowed to be overloaded based on the types of values found on the stack.
+There were also explicit operators to facilitate call-by-value and call-by-reference, both of which were supported by ALGOL 60.
+The stack itself was held in RAM, not on the CPU in any sort of CPU-local hardware stack, apart from the top two values of the stack which were two registers within the CPU itself.